top of page

 Twelve-year-old Tommy Cutsforth believed his bruises earned his independence and, like Blacklock, believed his parents had been overprotective.

-Their insistence that parents 'permit the child' with a MVI/B to walk freely appears to be a reflection of their personal experiences.
+Their insistence that parents 'permit the child' with an MVI/B to walk freely appears to be a reflection of their personal experiences.
 They wanted more permission to move about independently, but their parents were no doubt trying to prevent harm.
 They bore witness to their sons' countless collisions, falls, and the affected walking posture that resulted from unprotected blind navigation.

 Cutsforth and Blacklock were certain that all blind babies wanted to be was set free.
 They believed blind babies were equally unaffected by bruises as they were.
 So they blamed the parents that blind babies didn't walk.